GAA-UAM/R-MTGB/README.md

 ## Dependencies

-Make sure you have the dependencies (requirements[requirements.txt]) installed before using the Noise-Aware Gradient Boosting model.
+Make sure you have the dependencies ([requirements](requirements.txt)) installed before using the Noise-Aware Gradient Boosting model.

 ```bash
 pip install -r requirements.txt
 ```